apache/iceberg/docs/spark/spark-writes.md

 which can be used in query.
 {{< /hint >}}

-Here we just registered the bucket function as `iceberg_bucket16`, which can be used in sort clause.
+Here the bucket function is registered as `iceberg_bucket16`, which can be used in sort clause.

-If you're inserting data with SQL statement, you can use the function like below:
+In Spark SQL, the function can be used as follows:

 ```sql
 INSERT INTO prod.db.sample